 You are not broken.
 There is nothing inherently wrong with you.
 You are not more flawed than others.

-Through the practices of mindfulness, building inner resources, and creating a supportive daily routine, we will identify your strengths, support your unique nature (body/mind/spirit), and build your confidence day by day so that you may show up fully in the world no matter what stage of life you are in.
+Through the practices of mindfulness, building inner resources, and creating a supportive daily routine, we will identify your strengths, support your unique nature (body/mind/spirit), and build your confidence with inner resources day by day so that you may show up fully in the world no matter what stage of life you are in.

 Tools that I use to support your growth and evolution include: